Scalr/terraform-provider-scalr/docs/data-sources/scalr_workspace_ids.md

----
-layout: "scalr"
-page_title: "Scalr: scalr_workspace_ids"
-sidebar_current: "docs-datasource-scalr-workspace-ids"
-description: |-
-  Get information on workspace IDs.
----

-# scalr_workspace_ids Data Source
+# Data Source `scalr_workspace_ids`

-Obtain a map of workspace IDs based on the names provided.
+Retrieves a map of workspace IDs based on the names provided.
 Wildcards are accepted.

 ## Example Usage